 Designing for Success Academy

-Designing for Success™ - Academy - A comprehensive 26 week job preparation and Placement academy that opens the doors to careers in the fashion & Sewn Products Industry for ages 18 – 26.
+Designing for Success™ - Academy - A comprehensive 12 week program for skilled operators and a 26 week job preparation and Placement academy for individuals that have never sewn before.
+Both programs open the doors to careers and permanent jobs in the Fashion & Sewn Products Industry for ages 18 – 26.

 The Stitches Workforce Advisory Services connects the skilled workers that have been laid off to permanent jobs in the Apparel & sewn products industry